crypto-banker/bridgeless/README.md

 Then run:
 forge test -vv

-You can also run the test for just a single network, for example: forge test -vv --match-test testGaslessSwapBSC
+You can also run the tests for just a single network using flags, for example: forge test -vv --match-test Mainnet or forge test -vv --match-test BSC